penomoprotocol/tokenization-engine_demo/README.md

-# Tokenization Engine Smart Contracts (Demo)
+# Tokenization-Engine Smart Contracts (MVP)

-This repository comprises a collection of smart contracts designed for tokenizing assets, with a specific focus on battery assets.
+This repository comprises a collection of smart contracts designed for tokenizing assets, with a specific focus on battery assets used for our Minimum Viable Product (MVP) v1.
 The contracts are implemented in Solidity and intended for deployment on peaq Network via EVM-bridge.

 ## Overview